geekdevs/sftw/README.md

 South For the Winter (sftw)
 ===========================

-*South for the Winter* (`sftw`) is a db migration tool, a port of the [Akrabat](https://github.com/akrabat/Akrabat) db migration tool.
-In fact, it's as close to a straight rip-off as can be with one primary difference: `Akrabat` uses a `Zend\Db` database adapter and is largely targeted towards [Zend Framework](http://framework.zend.com/) apps, while `sftw` uses a vanilla [PDO](http://www.php.net/manual/en/book.pdo.php) adapter.
-Because of this, `sftw` should be usable in circumstances where the ZF components are unavailable or merely considered too heavywight.
+*South for the Winter* ("SFTW") is a db migration tool, a port of the excellent [Akrabat](https://github.com/akrabat/Akrabat) db migration tool.
+In fact, it's as close to a straight rip-off as can be with one primary difference: `Akrabat` uses a `Zend\Db` database adapter and is largely targeted towards [Zend Framework](http://framework.zend.com/) apps, while SFTW uses a vanilla [PDO](http://www.php.net/manual/en/book.pdo.php) adapter and its own CLI script.
+Because of this, `sftw` should be usable across a wide range of applications without incurring a ZF dependency.

 Install
 =======